heitorteixeira/hmovie-backend/README.md

 # hmovie-backend

-This app use Angular 7 whith:
+This app use Java 8 with SpringBoot
--ngx-infinite-scroll
--bootstrap
--jquery